jbeeko/TypeUp/README.md

     Postal: string option;
     Country: string;}
 ```
-Then the TYUP will always be written as
+Then the FSON will always be written as
 ```
 Street: 3345 West 14th
 City: Vancouver